This post was last updated on October 29th, 2020 at 03:00 am

 - Electrical Grounding and leaks

-- Lastly, check that the outer braiding does not make contact with the inner copper coated conductor as even one strand will cause a ground leak and break the continuity of the signal.
+- Lastly, check that the outer braiding does not make contact with the inner copper-coated conductor, as even one strand will cause a ground leak and break the continuity of the signal.

 -